-The PENNVEST program offers grants and below market interest financing for financing public sewer projects in the Commonwealth of Pennsylvania.
-The PENNVEST Authority may receive funds from the following sources:
+The PENNVEST program offers below market-rate interest financing for public sewer projects in the Commonwealth of Pennsylvania.
+Grant funding, in the form of principal forgiveness loans, may be available as well to applicants who qualify based on PENNVEST's financial analysis.
+PENNVEST may receive funds from the following sources:

-- 1. State funds appropriated to the Municipality; - 2.
-Federal funds appropriated to or granted to the State or Municipality; and - 3.
+1. State funds appropriated to the Municipality;

+- 2. Federal funds appropriated to or granted to the State or Municipality; and - 3.
 Proceeds from the sale of bonds.

-PENNVEST is also required to establish a Water Pollution Control Revolving Fund, which is administered in accordance with the requirements of the Water Quality Act of 1987.
+In accordance with the requirements of the Water Quality Act of 1987, PENNVEST has established and administers their Clean Water State Revolving Fund.
 PENNVEST's Board may also establish non-revolving funds and accounts.
 The monies deposited with PENNVEST as repayment of the principal and interest due on loans issued from the program are used to pay PENNVEST's indebtedness.
 The criteria considered by the PENNVEST Board when evaluating applications are summarized as follows: